An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Results

-When interfacing these microresonator photon sources with quantum memories and moving towards a future quantum repeater-like implementation, the photon frequency must exactly match the frequency of the quantum memory at all times.
+When interfacing these microresonator photon sources with quantum memories and moving towards a future quantum repeater-like implementation, the photon frequency must be resonant with the quantum memory at all times.
 As such, a frequency locking scheme will be needed to lock the resonance of the microresonator to the frequency of the quantum memory.
-There have been previous demonstrations of frequency locking microresonators by feeding back a locking signal to the temperature of the microresonators, however the achievable bandwidth in such schemes is very small, typically only in the tens of Hertzs regime \cite{Padmaraju:2014,Zhu:2014,Zektzer:2016,Zhu:2019}.
+There have been previous demonstrations of frequency locking microresonators by feeding back a locking signal to the temperature of the microresonators, however the achievable locking bandwidth in such schemes is very small, previously reported to be only in the tens of Hertz regime \cite{Padmaraju:2014,Zhu:2014,Zektzer:2016,Zhu:2019} (although the actuation bandwidth is much higher \cite{Xue:2016,Joshi:2016}).
 Focus has therefore moved away from such thermal locking schemes, with recent developments including piezoelectric frequency-locking schemes integrated on-chip \cite{Wang:2022}.
 However, the use of such devices as photon-pair sources has not yet been demonstrated.\\